Philosophy and practice of integrative education

 The purpose of this module is to introduce students to a range of integrative and holistic approaches to teaching, learning and assessment.
 Students deepen their understanding of teaching, learning and assessment processes and develop rigour, consistency and accountability in their practice.

 2. Philosophy and Practice of Steiner Waldorf Education

 In this module students explore Steiner’s development picture of the human being and how this relates to Steiner Waldorf practice.
 They are also invited to think critically and openly about Steiner Waldorf education, particularly in the middle and upper school years, and how to deepen their own understanding and practical application of this approach.

 In this module students develop an aspect of their own practice by carrying out a small research project.
 This could be to do with teaching, learning or assessment or something connected with organisational change.

 Further key facts about the programme

-- Size and credit The programme comprises approximately 200 guided learning hours and 300 hours of independent study.
-On completion of the programme, successful graduates will be awarded 20 ECTS.
+- Size: The programme comprises approximately 150 guided learning hours and 350 hours of independent study.

-- Developed by This programme is developed by Crossfields Institute with subject specific expertise provided by practicing teachers as well as the professional associations of Steiner Schools in the United Kingdom, Denmark, Norway and Finland.
+- Developed by: This programme is developed by Crossfields Institute in collaboration with the professional associations of Steiner Schools in the United Kingdom, Denmark, Norway and Finland.

-- Language proficiency A good level of written and spoken English is required.
+- Language proficiency: A good level of written and spoken English is required.
 Assignments can be submitted in Danish and English